vincentho7/WebcamFilters/README.md

 # Real time filter project from 2023

-Creation of a C++ application for a catalog of visual filters applied in real time to a video stream from a webcam (smartphone or PC), with the aim of exploring fundamental image processing techniques.
+A C++ application for a catalog of visual filters applied in real time to a video stream from a webcam (smartphone or PC), with the aim of exploring fundamental image processing techniques.

 Development of filters in C++, combining various approaches: